 Find Healthy Ways to Cope

-Adopting healthy coping skills can help you quickly calm down whenever you feel stressed out or overly anxious.
-If you are a nervous or stressful eater, not being able to cope can derail your healthy lifestyle habits.
+Adopting healthy coping skills can help you quickly calm down whenever you feel stressed or overly anxious.
+If you are a nervous or stressful eater, being unable to cope can derail your healthy lifestyle habits.
 Instead, try to relax when life has you firing on all cylinders.
-Coping exercises to try include reading, gentle exercise, deep breathing, meditation, and spending quality time with friends.
+Coping exercises include reading, gentle exercise, deep breathing, meditation, and spending quality time with friends.

 Get a Reliable Support Group

 Weight loss surgery is very common.
 Around 230,000 people undergo various bariatric procedures every year.
-That means it should be easy to find others experiencing the same things you are.
-Finding a weight loss surgery support group can help you mingle with others who are also in recovery and who also worry about weight regain.
+That means finding others experiencing the same things you are should be easy.
+Finding a weight loss surgery support group can help you mingle with others who are also in recovery and worry about weight regain.

 Take the Time to Find the Best Bariatric Surgeon

-These lifestyle habits and other tips will help you lose a significant amount of weight and keep it off for good.
+These lifestyle habits and other tips will help you lose significant weight and keep it off for good.
 Some weight regain is possible, but you can minimize or completely mitigate the issue by following your bariatric surgeon’s directions for healing properly after weight loss surgery.

-You can ensure long-term success before, during, and after bariatric surgery by choosing the very best bariatric surgeon you can find.
-That professional is Dr. Babak Moeinolmolki of Healthy Life Bariatrics in Los Angeles, California.
+You can ensure long-term success before, during, and after bariatric surgery by choosing the best bariatric surgeon.
+Dr. Babak Moeinolmolki of Healthy Life Bariatrics in Los Angeles, California, is that professional.
 A Los Angeles native, Dr. Moeinolmolki has an excellent track record performing common bariatric procedures like the gastric sleeve, gastric bypass, and the non-surgical gastric balloon.